MJoergen/nexys4ddr/x16/log.md

 1. Reading from the MAP area to get the character value at the corresponding pixel.
 2. Reading from the TILE area to get the tile data for this character.

-Initially I had planned to place the MAP and TILE area in two separate Block RAMs, so that they could be performed simultaneously.
+Initially I had planned to place the MAP and TILE areas in two separate Block RAMs, so that the reads could be performed simultaneously.
 However, with the very flexible interface of the VERA this is not possible.
 So I need to rethink this.
 Furthermore, when implementing the sprite functionality I will need to perform additional reads from the Video RAM.